photo by Jason O'Donnell

 LK: It’s a bullfight throwdown, like a matador with a Jazzmaster in a Picasso etching.

 “20th Century’s” Fender Bass VI twang crosses cowboy with New Order.
-It’s a vibrato spy groove that appears onBirds in stereo and mono versions.
+It appears on Birds in stereo and mono versions.

 A force for continuity on The Language of Birds is the HH solid-state amplifier.
 Pink Floyd used the HH in the film Live at Pompeii, and it became a signature sound for Marc Bolan of T. Rex and for Daniel Ash of Bauhaus.
-A rarity on American soil, the amp was imported from Glasgow especially for this project, and its buzzy distortion enhances the slight punk sarcasm of “Sad”.
+A rarity on American soil, the amp was imported from Glasgow especially for this project, and its buzzy distortion enhances the slight punk sarcasm of “Sad.”

 LK: “Sad” is about being betrayed by your friends, and you’re not mad, you’re just…disappointed.
 It’s my only guitar solo on the album, and I guess you could say it sounds kind of Neil Jung-ian.